-Sterility testing and method validation have been in the news a lot lately, courtesy of the criminal court cases against US company, the New England Compounding Center.
-NECC has been tried over their role in releasing contaminated methylprednisolone, a drug used for epidural steroid injections to relieve back pain and operating as an unlicensed manufacturer.
+Sterility testing and method validation have made the mainstream news lately, courtesy of the criminal court cases against the New England Compounding Center (USA).
+The NECC has been closed over its role in releasing contaminated methylprednisolone, a drug used for epidural steroid injections to relieve back pain.
+They were also found guilty of operating as an unlicensed manufacturer and the company leaders have been jailed.

 Compounding pharmacies produce medications from scratch to fill individual prescriptions, so they are not required to test for sterility.
-They are regulated under State Governance, as opposed to licensed manufacturers who must follow FDA regulations.
-The NECC was not regularly performing sterility testing and was not preparing the product with preservatives to inhibit bacterial and fungal growth.
+They are regulated under US State Governance, as opposed to licensed manufacturers who must follow FDA regulations.
+The NECC failed to perform regular sterility testing.
+It was also not preparing the product with preservatives to inhibit bacterial and fungal growth.

-E-mails that were shown as evidence in the NECC trial revealed that the head of the company knew they should have been performing sterility testing all along.
-Unfortunately, that was just weeks before it was discovered they had shipped out a contaminated product, across the United States.
-The resulting outbreak of contaminated product with fungal meningitis killed over 50 people and injured almost 800 more.
+Emails shown as evidence in the NECC trial revealed that the company head knew they should have been performing sterility testing all along.
+That was just weeks before it was discovered they had shipped out a contaminated product, across the United States.
+The resulting use of product contaminated with fungal meningitis killed over 50 people and injured almost 800 more.

 What is sterility testing and method suitability?

-Sterility testing is the series of assessments performed at every step through the manufacturing process of products that are supposed to be sterile.
-The tests are designed to prove, as far as possible, that the products will be sterile when they reach the consumer.
+Sterility testing is the series of assessments performed at every step through the sterile manufacturing process of products.
+These tests are designed to prove the absence of microbial contamination, and that the products will be sterile when they reach the consumer.

 Method suitability testing checks that microbial growth is not prevented from being seen under non-sterile conditions.
 This is required to assess appropriate sterility testing is performed and is crucial when preservatives are present in the product.